opennode/waldur-core/docs/api/statistics.rst

 - vcpu_quota - maximum number of vCPUs (from quotas)
 - vcpus - maximum number of vCPUs (from hypervisors)
 - vcpus_used - currently number of used vCPUs
-- backup_quota - maximal size of backups (from quotas)
-- backups - currently allocated size of backups

 The exact semantics of the remaining fields are left as a puzzle to the reader.